TRIPPING ON TAOS, NEW MEXICO

 At the end of a two-mile dirt road the shuttle dropped me off and I was shouldered on either side by melting banks of snow.
 It was April.
 Unexpected snow storms arrived the same week.

 The FBI boxes I’d shipped were in front of my casita.
-Darting from room to room, thoroughly satisfied with a two-story loft, floor to ceiling windows, and sunlight in all the right spots.
-I unpacked in the seductive silence.
+Darting from room to room, thoroughly satisfied with a two-story loft, floor-to-ceiling windows, and sunlight in all the right spots.
+I unpacked in the sedated silence.
 Was I all alone out here?
-A few other casitas were on the property but they looked vacant.
+A few other casitas were on the property, but they looked vacant.
 A pang of anxiety seized and then I realized, I had a cell phone, a credit card, and cash.
 I could always call a cab right.
 It was winter in April; the first time I’d lived in falling

 OLYMPUS DIGITAL CAMERA

 DH.
 LAWRENCE WRITING ROOM.
-TOAS.
+TAOS.

 snow.
-In the dining room, I unpacked the boxes and arranged them in a circle around the circumference of the table.
-It was a heavy southwestern oak table, twelve feet along, and to the right was sliding glass doors allowing the light to stream across the black and white print.
+In the dining room, I unpacked the boxes and arranged them in a circle around the table.
+It was a heavy southwestern oak table, twelve feet long, and to the right were sliding glass doors that let the light stream across the black-and-white print.
 I was left to unravel two thousand more pages on Dad’s criminal life.

 OPEN THE DOOR!